djhshih/intro-hmm/README.md

 ## Setup

-You can setup a conda environment with dependencies instaleld by
+You can setup a conda environment with dependencies installed by
 ```
 . setup.sh
 ```